OpenIndustryCloud/OIC-Platform/doc/quickstart.md

 #### Sysdig

+Create an account on [Sysdig Cloud](https://sysdig.com/) and follow the instruction to deploy the Sysdig Agent on all nodes.

+**Important Note**: Sysdig does not support the Container Optimized System image that GKE uses by default.
+You absolutely need to use the ubuntu setup.

 ### Logging
+#### ElasticSearch

+Currently we use logz.io to get an ELKaaS.
+You can get a free account if your consumption is less than 1GB/day with a retention of 4 days.
+Once you have it, export the token with

+<pre><code>
+export LOGZIO_TOKEN=YourToken
+</code></pre>

+Next: To deploy ElasticSearch we use a custom Helm Chart inspired by https://github.com/clockworksoul/helm-elasticsearch

 #### Fluent Bit

-#### ElasticSearch

-To deploy ElasticSearch we use a custom Helm Chart inspired by https://github.com/clockworksoul/helm-elasticsearch
+To install Fluent with support for logz.io we opened a PR on the official image [here](https://github.com/fluent/fluentd-kubernetes-daemonset/pull/55)

+We then adapted the provided manifest while we work on a chart for it.
+Deploy with

+<pre><code>
+sed s#ThisIsALongToken#${LOGZIO_TOKEN}#g etc/fluentd-manifest.yaml > /tmp/fluentd-manifest.yaml

+kubectl create -f /tmp/fluentd-manifest.yaml
+</code></pre>

 ### Artifact Storage
 #### Sonatype Nexus

-z

 <pre><code>